phe3l/Project_Cloud/readme.md

 ### 🌐 Service Deployment on Google Cloud Run
 To deploy the backend service on Google Cloud Run:

-1. Clone the project repository to your local machine.
+1. Clone the project repository using Google Cloud Console Cloud Shell.
 2. Navigate to the `service` directory.
 3. Build the Docker image for the service:
     ```